 Q. Any other miscellaneous tips?

-- Join a discussion board and get ideas and encouragement from your fellow keto dieters.
+- Join a discussion board (for example, this one of ours) and get ideas and encouragement from your fellow keto dieters.

 - Cook with a barbecue grill.

 - Cook with a crockpot.

 What to do after

 Now that you know what a ketogenic diet is like, you can stay on it indefinitely if that serves you well, or you can do different experiments to optimize your life.

 If you are doing well on the strict version of this diet, and then you try changing your diet and you start faring worse, then by all means go back to doing what works!
 There is no reason why you can't stay on a pure all-meat diet indefinitely, or can't depart from it and then go back to it whenever you feel the need.
 It is a safe, healthy, and sustainable diet which you should treat as a tool that you can use anytime you need it.

 Thank you to our intrepid “beta-testers” who tried out early variants of this “how to” and gave us feedback, and other reviewers.
 All remaining errors are, of course, still our fault.
 Responsibility for all decisions affecting your own health is, of course, still all yours.

 - Zachary Voase